US consumers still confident, but outlook not as rosy

 The Federal Reserve raised its main borrowing rate by a quarter point earlier this month, the main mechanism for combatting inflation.
 But many economists say the Fed’s first rate hike in three years came too late.

 There are signs that American consumers are curtailing their spending.
-After beginning the year in a buying mood, Americans slowed their spending in February on gadgets, home furnishings and other discretionary items as higher prices for necessities — food, gasoline, and shelter — are helping erase any pay increases.
+After beginning the year in a buying mood, Americans slowed their spending in February on gadgets, home furnishings and other discretionary items as higher prices for necessities — food, gasoline, and shelter — are cutting into any pay increases.

 Retail sales increased just 0.3% last month after registering a revised 4.9% jump from December to January, fueled by wage gains, solid hiring and more money in banking accounts, according to the Commerce Department.

-Note: This story has been corrected to show that inflation surged to 7.9%, not 7.5%.